-In the Law there is no definition of discrimination or further explanation of the obligation of the Ombudsman to protect against discrimination.
-Under amendments passed in 2009, a special working unit for protection against discrimination has been established in the Ombudsman's Office.
+In the Law there is no definition of discrimination or further explanation of the obligation of the Ombudsperson to protect against discrimination.
+However, following amendments in 2009, a working unit for protection against discrimination has been established in the Ombudsperson's Office.